Is Elon Musk's Supercomputer Giving Memphis Cancer?

 The Southern Environmental Law Center (SELC) argued this interpretation was wrong.
 The EPA’s January 2026 final rule vindicated that position, clarifying that “historically, however, the EPA has not regulated combustion turbines, even those that may be portable, as nonroad engines, but rather as stationary sources.”

 There’s also the matter of how many turbines were actually running.
-The April 2025 aerial imagery showed 35 turbines on site.
-Mayor Paul Young insisted only 15 were operating.
+The April 2025 aerial imagery showed 35 turbines on site whereas mayor Paul Young insisted only 15 were operating.
 Then SELC released thermal imaging showing heat signatures from 33 of 35 turbines.
 The permit that eventually issued?
 For 15 turbines.

 Someone’s lying here, and it’s probably not the thermal camera.